 Meanwhile, using a food processor, combine the lemon juice, finely chopped garlic and remaining 1/4 cup EVOO.
 Add the spinach and parsley and process.
 Fluff the rice with a fork, season with the nutmeg and add to a serving bowl.
 Stir in the tomato and the spinach dressing; mix in the cheese.
 Serve with the chops.

-I’m not great at remember expressions and wrote ‘come up daises’ instead of roses before double checking myself on google.
+I’m not great at remembering expressions and wrote ‘come up daises’ instead of roses before double checking myself on google.
 I think I will keep it daisies in my head though, I like them better.